 Living Accommodations for Nagasaki, Japan

 Residence hall students enjoy festivals and events prepared by the staff and Residential Assistants throughout the semester.
-USAC students who remain for a full academic year also have an opportunity to become Residential Assistants and participate side-by-side with Japanese students in event planning and other activities.
+USAC students who remain for a full academic year also have an opportunity to become Residential Assistants and participate side-by-side with local students in event planning and other activities.

 2024-25 Application Cycle